Washington D.C. Cerebral Palsy Lawyer

 After reviewing your specific case, our Washington, D.C., cerebral palsy lawyer can advise on the damages that may be available to you.

 Please know that if you have a child with cerebral palsy, you are not alone.
 Help is out there.
-To learn about your legal rights, call our Washington, D.C., cerebral palsy attorney at The Law Offices of Dr. Michael M. Wilson MD, JD & Associates.
+To learn about your legal rights, contact our Washington, D.C., cerebral palsy attorney at The Law Offices of Dr. Michael M. Wilson MD, JD & Associates.
 We can review your case for free, answer your questions, and explain your legal options.